fh-tech/algodat_ue4_graph-search/README.md

 settled nodes.

 If the selected station equals the Station we want to travel to we are done.
 With the highest priority Station we get the corresponding node in the graph.
-This will be our new currentNode.
-Now we have to calculate the duration to the connected nodes by visiting all edges associated with the currentNode.
+Now we have to calculate the duration to the connected nodes by visiting all edges associated with the current StationFromLine.
 If the duration is shorter we have to update it otherwise leave it be.
-We also have to add all connected nodes to the unsettled nodes and our currentNode to the settled nodes.
+We also have to add all connected nodes to the unsettled nodes and our current StationFromLine to the settled nodes.

 The algorithm breaks if:
 * the currentStation is the one we want to find
 * unsettledNodes is empty (no path to the node)

 At the end we return the reversed path to the Station.

+#### Switching Penalty (hop on hop off)
+In order to find the shortest path while considering extra time for changing the line one travels on the easiest solution would be to just duplicate each station for every line connected to it and add new connections in between them with the penalty duration.
+As this would greatly increase the graph size and hence the algorithm run time we wanted to avoid that.
+So we did the following:

+We remember not only what the previous LineSegment was but also with which line we got there.
+By doing that we can differentiate between two paths leading to a station that just differ Line-wise.
+Otherwise a path that is shorter till this point will take priority over another which is shorter in the long run, as the Station would already be in the settled nodes and would not be considered anymore.

 #### Priority Queue
 The priority queue is implemented using a flat heap structure.
 To calculate the priority we use a Java comparator which